 MOD BDI/KEN/UGA/RRW/TZA/85A14/1

-1.14 Coordinated Universal Time (UTC): Time scale, based on the second (SI), as defined in Recommendation ITU-R TF.460-6.
-(WRC-03)
+1.14 Coordinated Universal Time (UTC): Time scale, based on the second (SI) and maintained by the Bureau International des Poids et Mesures (BIPM), that forms the basis for the coordinated dissemination of standard frequencies and time signals.
+(WRC-15)

-For most practical purposes associated with the Radio Regulations, UTC is equivalent to mean solar time at the prime meridian (0° longitude), formerly expressed in GMT.

 Reasons: To remove the incorporation by reference of Recommendation ITU-R TF.460-6, which defines the use of leap seconds in UTC, add a reference to the international organization responsible for the maintenance of the UTC time-scale, and remove the equivalence between UTC and the mean solar time at the prime meridian.

 ARTICLE 2